National Bioethics Bowl 2019

 - Teams must pay the $300 fee on the online portal in order to complete registration.
-Forms of payment accepted are Visa, Mastercard, Discover, and American Express.
+The portal will be run by the sponsor, The Prindle Institute of Depauw University.

-- Spots will be secured on a first come, first served basis.
+- Spots will be secured on a first come, first served basis (with 26 teams competing).

 - Only four-year accredited colleges and universities are eligible.

 - If a team has fewer than 5 students, please enter "N/A" in the remaining member information boxes in order to proceed with registration.

 Case packets for the 2019 competition will be distributed to teams upon registration.
 If a team does not

 The University of South Alabama is located in Mobile, Alabama.